MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/includes/azd-install-bare-metal.md

 > | `ALLUSERS` | `2`: Default.
 Install for current user (no privilege elevation required). <br/> `1`: Install for _all_ users (may require privilege elevation). |
 > | `INSTALLDIR` | Installation path. <br/> `"%LOCALAPPDATA%\Programs\Azure Dev CLI"`: Default. <br/> `"%PROGRAMFILES%\Azure Dev CLI"`: Default all users. |
 >
 > The install script doesn't support installing versions of `azd` on Windows that **predate** the MSI.
-To manually update older versions of the Azure Developer CLI without MSI, see the [upgrade section below](#upgrade-versions-predating-msi).
+To manually update older versions of the Azure Developer CLI without MSI, see the [upgrade section](#upgrade-versions-predating-msi).

 ### [Linux/MacOS](#tab/linuxmac)